fortedigital/EpiResponsivePicture/README.md

 }
 ```
 3. Restart solution.
 Unfortunately due to EPiServers internal mechanisms it is required to restart solution to clear caches and reassign property definition types

+## Contribution

+### Releasing new version of the package

+After merge to `master` branch is done automatically new version of both nuget and npm packages will be released.
+This is done by internal Azure Devops pipeline set up in Forte space.